Sandeep-Mani/Sandeep-Mani/README.md

 </summary>

 I'm a passionate developer, with a demonstrated history of working in the information technology and services industry.
-But more importantly I’m passionate about technology, and bring ideas from skills and professional experience.
+But more importantly I'm passionate about technology, and bring ideas from skills and professional experience.
 Build, test and deploy scalable, highly available and modular software product.

 ![Sandeep's github stats](https://github-readme-stats.vercel.app/api?username=Sandeep-Mani&count_private=true&theme=tokyonight&hide=contribs,prs)